palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

    processed with a natural stopping point, as in query 1, and we are iterating in the right order for this query.
    This can be achieved using the getRowsColumnRange API.
-3. "Find all of Tom's todos with size of 10 to 15, limit to N results" can be performed via a range scan on the dynamic column *values*.
-This is also readily supported.
+3. "Find all of Tom's todos with size of 10 to 15, limit to N results" can be performed via a range scan on the dynamic column key.
+This is also readily supported, and does not create a KVS-level range scan.
 4. "Find all of Tom's largest todos" is somewhat more difficult, as reverse range scans aren't supported by the dynamic columns API.
 If we were more interested in largest todos as opposed to smallest, we could set the ``ValueByteOrder`` of the ``taskSize`` column component to decreasing.
-5. "Find all of Tom's todos which cost less than 5" will not be efficient; we need to retrieve the entire row to do this, because there is no sorting by sub-units.
+5. "Find all of Tom's todos which cost less than 5" will be less efficient.
+We need to retrieve the entire row to do this, because the map is sorted by task size and then monetary cost.
+If queries on cost are more common than queries on size, flipping the order of the column components could help.
 6. "Find all of Tom's todos which have size between 3 and 7, and cost between 5 and 10".
 This is achievable, though in addition to the values we want to see, we also need to scan through all values with size 4-6, and those with size 3 and cost >10, or 7 and cost <5.
+7. "Find all of Nathan's todos that begin with the letter N".
+Prefix / range scans are not supported on values, so this requires us to scan through the entire row.
-7. "Find all of John's and Jeremy's smallest todos" is easy for a similar reason to 1.
+8. "Find all of John's and Jeremy's smallest todos" is easy for a similar reason to 1.
 We provide an API that allows for this to be done seamlessly as well.
-8. "Find the highest priority todos for everyone whose name begins with J" is NOT easy.
+9. "Find the smallest todos for everyone whose name begins with J" is NOT easy.
 While this conceivably can be split into two parts (a prefix scan for J, and then the aforementioned getRowsColumnRange), the range scan for J is potentially costly, as it needs to iterate through every todo for people whose names do indeed begin with J.

+Notice, though, that all of the queries apart from 9 can be answered without a KVS-level range scan.

 Using Dynamic Columns
 ---------------------